PLA Resin, Steel, Wood, Graphite, Paint, Fabric—2017

 About the Unstuffed project title…

 When I observe 19th century taxidermic animals, I long to pull them apart.
-I wonder where the life force that once inhabited these now inanimate bodies covered in feathers, fur, & skin has gone.
+I wonder about the life force that once inhabited these now inanimate bodies that are still covered in feathers, fur, & skin.
 The 2nd law of thermodynamics in physics assures me that energy cannot be created or destroyed; it can only change shape.
-Where does this life force go?
+Where does this energy go?